Antony-Thornton/MS1---Gym-Website/README.md

 Need to plan the layout and content first.
 Not necessarily the "design" but what I actually want to do at a high level.
 See https://creately.com/blog/diagrams/website-planning-guide/

 Need to push changes more frequently and appropriately.
 I.e when i make a small change to something like the height of an existing element.

+Had an issue with pictures not displaying on the home page.
+It could have been one of two issues; I added 2 full stops in the file path instead of 1 "img src="../assets/images/gym6.1.jpg" alt="Fitness First Gym Picture Classes"", the file picture size was too big or a combination of the two.

+Embedding existing code (i.e. youtube/google maps) is easy to do and should be considered going forward.

+Padding was causing an issue with displaying DIV's inline.

+Having a clear structure for the CSS file upfront will help with navigation.

+Having a good README up front is extremely useful.

+As with work VBA building a database of frequently used code and structures will be good for new projects.

 ## 7.2 Future study points
 Need to revisit the media screen size lesson.
 I understand the concept but not the application.